quicwg/base-drafts/draft-ietf-quic-qpack.md

 Note that the QPACK static table is indexed from 0, whereas the HPACK static table is indexed from 1.

-When the decoder encounters an invalid static table index in a header block representation it MUST treat this as a connection error of type QPACK_DECOMPRESSION_FAILED.
+When the decoder encounters an invalid static table index in a field line representation it MUST treat this as a connection error of type QPACK_DECOMPRESSION_FAILED.
 If this index is received on the encoder stream, this MUST be treated as a connection error of type QPACK_ENCODER_STREAM_ERROR.

 ## Dynamic Table {#header-table-dynamic}

-The dynamic table consists of a list of header fields maintained in first-in, first-out order.
+The dynamic table consists of a list of field lines maintained in first-in, first-out order.
 Each HTTP/3 endpoint holds a dynamic table that is initially empty.
 Entries are added by encoder instructions received on the encoder stream; see {{encoder-instructions}}.